annamatic/Bean2Baby/1stTrimester-ToDo.md

 - [ ] Week 06 of 40: Start your prenatal care — make an appointment with your midwife or primary care doctor — as soon as you find out you might be pregnant.
 [Here's what to expect at the visit](https://www.womenshealth.gov/pregnancy/youre-pregnant-now-what/prenatal-care-and-tests).
 Review the appointment schedule and list of tests that your doctor recommends.

-- [ ] Week 07 of 40: You may already know that raw eggs and meat pose health risks to you and your baby...
-[Make sure you know the full list of other foods and contaminants you should be avoid or restrict](https://www.text4baby.org/learn/pregnancy/food-safety).
+- [ ] Week 07 of 40: You may already know that raw eggs and meat pose health risks to you and your baby.
+[Make sure you know the full list of other foods and contaminants you should be avoid or limit](https://www.text4baby.org/learn/pregnancy/food-safety).

 - [ ] Week 08 of 40: "Eating for two," is a common expression, but do you know how much and what kind of food that actually is?
 [Enter your age and physical activity level here to see](https://www.choosemyplate.gov/MyPlate-Daily-Checklist-input).